What is an invasive species?

 Invasive plants

-Several aquatic and terrestrial plants have invaded Minnesota .
-The most well known and problematic aquatic plants include Eurasian watermilfoil, curly-leaf pondweed, and purple loosestrife that have invaded lakes, rivers, and wetlands.
-Many terrestrial invasive plants are problematic for agriculture and the environment.
+Several aquatic and terrestrial plants have become established and are causing harm to Minnesota.
+The most well-known and problematic aquatic plants include Eurasian watermilfoil, curly-leaf pondweed, and purple loosestrife that have invaded lakes, rivers, and wetlands.
+Many terrestrial invasive plants are harmful for agriculture.
+Society, and the environment.
 Garlic mustard and European buckthorn species are woodland invaders.
 Spotted knapweed and leafy spurge are grassland invaders.

 Invasive Insects/Plant Pests

-Invasive insects, such as gypsy moth, emerald ash borer, Asian longhorned beetle, exotic bark beetles, and Khapra beetle.
+Invasive insects, such as spongy moth, emerald ash borer, the starry sky beetle, nonnative bark beetles, and khapra beetle.

 Effects of Invasive Species